Monitoring and forecasting the UK climate and its meteorological changes with analysis

 3. Thermohaline circulation.
 This is a process driven by density differences in water due to temperature and salinity variations in different parts of the ocean.
 Currents driven by thermohaline circulation occur at deep and shallow ocean levels and move much slower than tidal or surface currents.
 Currents affect the Earth's climate by driving warm water from the Equator and cold water from the poles around the Earth.

+The Florida current can be considered the "official" beginning of the Gulf Stream System.
+It is defined as that section of the system which stretches from the Florida Straits up to Cape Hatteras.
+It is a key component of AMOC with low salinity.
+The current was discovered by Spanish explorer Juan Ponce de León in 1513.
+The Florida Current receives its water from two main sources, the Loop Current and the Antilles Current.
+The Loop current is the most significant and can be considered the upstream extension of the Gulf Stream.
 The Gulf Stream together with its northern extension the North Atlantic Drift is a warm and swift Atlantic ocean current that originates in the Gulf of Mexico and stretches to the tip of Florida and follows the eastern coastlines of USA up to Newfoundland before crossing the Atlantic Ocean to Ireland UK and Western Europe making the region about 5 C warmer.

-Monsoon Trough: The monsoon trough reaches the Atlantic through the coast of Liberia near 07N11W and continues westward to 04N20W.
-The ITCZ extends from 04N20W to 03N35W and to NE Brazil near 01N50W.
-Scattered moderate convection is observed from 03N to 06N and between 15W and 25W.
+Monsoon Trough : The monsoon trough axis enters the Atlantic near 08N13W and continues southwestward to 03.5N26W.
+The ITCZ extends from 03.5N26W to 00N46W.
+Scattered moderate convection is noted from 02N to 07.5N between 13.5W and 22W.